classroomtechtools/synctree/README.md

     Update!

-We can automate this by refining our template's method to return a ```Template.successful_result```, which gives us the ability to use more operator overloads to handle the dispatch for us:
+We can automate this by refining our template's method to return a ```successful_result```, which gives us the ability to use more operator overloads to handle the dispatch for us:

 ```python
 from synctree.templates import DefaultTemplate